beccasaurus/indifferent_eval/README.markdown

 require "indifferent_eval/module"
 ```

-If you only want to "indifferent_eval" certain types of objects:
+If you only want to call `#indifferent_eval"` on certain types of objects, you could ...

 ```ruby
 class Configuration